Master of Arts

 The department encourages programs of study that combine German and other Germanic cultures, especially Danish, Dutch, Norwegian, and Swedish; it welcomes work that makes substantial links between cultural sites in different periods and different regions, as well as between different scholarly disciplines and research paradigms.
 Course offerings of the resident faculty are supplemented by visiting scholars from Europe, including long-term German Academic Exchange Service (DAAD) lecturers, and occasional writers or scholars in residence.
 While completing core requirements within the department, students are encouraged to pursue links to and coursework in other programs in the University.
 The campus' infrastructure for digital research and teaching is first-rate and rapidly evolving, aiming to create new communities and forums for scholarly research and teaching, as well.

 The University Libraries are state-of-the-art.
 They are among the 10 largest collections in the country and focus especially on digital collections.
 The Harry Ransom Center, the campus rare books library, has substantial holdings in German drama, manuscripts, and publishers' correspondence; and the Blanton Museum of Art has one of the largest collections of prints, drawings, and paintings in the country, including significant holdings in European graphic arts.

 Areas of Study

 All students in the graduate program take a core of required courses.
 In consultation with the graduate advisor, each student chooses a concentration to aid in the choice of electives.
-Concentrations may include courses from outside the department that are related to the major area of study.
+Concentrations are developed by students in consultation with the graduate program to accommodate their individual career goals and interests.
+Students' concentrations may include courses from outside the department that are related to the major area of study.

 Graduate Studies Committee